HugoCDM/Nubank-Generator/README.md

 #### 3.2 Generate Button
 - Calls the invoice_generate() function
 - Generates an invoice based on selected CSV data
-- The file extension is .xlsx(Excel)
+- The file extension created is .xlsx(Excel)

 ## Functions
 ### nubank_app()